DETAILED ACTION

 Regarding Claim 14, modified Petralia teaches the device of claim 1.

-Petralia teaches further comprising a chamber (polycarbonate PCR chamber [second para. col. 1, page 91; as illustrated in Fig. 1, the chamber is above the working electrode for holding solution, page 91]), wherein the first electrode is positioned within the chamber (working electrode [WE] is positioned in the chamber as illustrated in Fig. 1 [page 91]).
+Petralia teaches further comprising a chamber (polycarbonate PCR chamber [second para. col. 1, page 91; as illustrated in Fig. 1, the chamber is above the working electrode for holding solution, page 91]), wherein the first electrode is positioned within the chamber (working electrode [WE] is positioned in the chamber as illustrated in Fig. 1 [page 91]);

-The limitation “for retaining the solution” is a functional limitation.
+the limitation “for retaining the solution” is a functional limitation.
 Apparatus claims cover what a device is, not what a device does [MPEP 2114(II)].
 A functional recitation of the claimed invention must result in a structural difference between the claimed invention and the prior art in order to patentably distinguish the claimed invention from the prior art.
 If the prior art structure is capable of performing the intended use, then it meets the claim.
 See MPEP 2114.
 In the instant case, liquid solution is added to the chamber above the working electrode and square wave curves are recorded for detection [entire section of 2.4, page 91; Fig. 1, page 91 in Petralia]).
 Thus, the chamber of Petralia is capable of performing the functional limitation above.

-a potentiostat (Parstat 2273 [first para. section 2.5, page 91]); the limitation “configured to control an electrochemical potential of the first electrode” is a functional recitation.
+Petralia teaches a potentiostat (Parstat 2273 [first para. section 2.5, page 91]); the limitation “configured to control an electrochemical potential of the first electrode” is a functional recitation.
 Apparatus claims cover what a device is, not what a device does [MPEP 2114(II)].
 An intended use limitation of the claimed invention must result in a structural difference between the claimed invention and the prior art in order to patentably distinguish the claimed invention from the prior art.
 If the prior art structure is capable of performing the intended use, then it meets the claim.
 See MPEP 2114.
-In the instant case, the Parstat 2273 records square wave voltammetry measurements using the working electrode [entire section 2.5, pages 91-92; square wave curves illustrated in Figs 4-6].
+In the instant case, the Parstat 2273 records square wave voltammetry measurements using the working electrode [entire section 2.5, pages 91-92; square wave curves illustrated in Figs 4-6 in Petralia].

 Response to Arguments

 Applicant's arguments, see Remarks pgs.
-9-11, filed 08/11/2025, with respect to the 35 U.S.C 103 rejections and amended claims have been fully considered.
+7-12, filed 05/13/2026, with respect to the 35 U.S.C 103 rejections and amended claims have been fully considered.

 Applicant’s Argument #1: